 Recent treatment advances have focused on activating the immune system against cancer.
 Despite this progress, existing immunotherapies are effective in a relatively small number of patients and types of cancer.
 Furthermore, even when therapies are initially effective, the disease eventually no longer responds to treatment and progresses.

-RCTTM product candidates can be engineered to co-express combinations of co-stimulatory molecules on their cell surface to directly engage both the adaptive immune system and the innate immune system.
+RCTTM product candidates can be engineered to express combinations of co-stimulatory molecules and cytokines on their cell surface to directly engage both the adaptive immune system and the innate immune system.
 By stimulating both powerful arms of the immune system, RCTs may be better able to destroy cancer cells to improve anti-tumor activity and overcome resistance to immunotherapy.

 We believe RCTs will have broad therapeutic application across a range of both solid tumors and hematological cancers.

 Autoimmune diseases are the result of a hyperactive immune response that mistakes healthy tissue as foreign.
 Over time, these attacks on healthy cells lead to disease.
 Current therapies are generally administered on a lifelong basis, initially work for only a subset of patients, tend to lose effectiveness over time and are often associated with serious side effects, including opportunistic infections, lymphoma and, in some cases, severe or fatal reactions.